 Miami in my late twenties was not the same experience as it was in my early twenties.
 But this time I was there to network and gain inspiration from the American Black Film Festival (ABFF), so my experience was more work and less leisure.
 I stayed at the Loews Miami Beach Hotel with my friend Brittany.
-I attended some of the panels but for the most part enjoyed my time on the beach, for a much needed R&R. South Beach is crowded but the beaches are beautiful and one of the only beaches on the East Coast that I actually enjoy.ABFF was good.
+I attended some of the panels but for the most part enjoyed my time on the beach, for some much needed R&R. South Beach is crowded but the beaches are beautiful and one of the only beaches on the East Coast that I actually enjoy.ABFF 2017 was good.
 One of my favorite sessions was the Master Class in Producing with Stephanie Allain and Mel Jones, where I learned how to initiate, produce, and fund a project.
+John Singleton also made a surprise drop-in which was both unexpected and exciting.
 ABFF was sponsored by Shea Moisture, so Brittany and I decided to be models for the brand in one of the festival’s lounges.
-This recent trip to Miami made me realize I’ve outgrown it a little.For the most part I stayed on Collins Avenue, which was where my hotel was located because Ocean Drive is not what it used to be.
+This recent trip to Miami made me realize I’ve outgrown it a little.For the most part, I stayed on Collins Avenue, which was where my hotel was located because Ocean Drive is not what it used to be.
 Back in the day, it used to be the mecca of South Beach.
 Now it looks rundown and ratchet.
-Of course, no trip to Miami is complete without a drive by to Wet Willies or Fat Tuesday.
+Of course, no trip to Miami is complete without going to Wet Willies or Fat Tuesday.
 I chose the latter.
-Their drinks are overpriced, I think $20 a pop, and you can’t drink on the street anymore.
+Their drinks are overpriced, I think $20, and you can’t drink on the street anymore.
 I hid my drink in my purse and told the bouncer “You didn’t see anything….right?”
 He smiled and let me go.
-In spite of everything, South Beach is the perfect weekend get away when you just need a change in scenery and a break from it all.
+In spite of everything, South Beach is the perfect weekend getaway when you just need a change in scenery and a break from it all.